Mc-Zen/htstabilizer/README.md

 This library provides
 - *hardware-tailored* quantum Clifford circuits for **stabilizer state preparation** or **measurement** as well as
-- mutually unbiased bases in order to perform efficient **full-state tomography** on small qubit systems.
+- mutually unbiased bases in order to perform more efficient **full-state tomography** on small qubit systems.

 Hereby, two-qubit gate count is minimized.
 All delivered circuits are designed to fully comply to a desired hardware connectivity, **avoiding additional swap operations altogether**.